-The history of Pashmina spans over centuries.
+The history of Pashmina spans centuries.
 Kashmiri Pashmina shawls were first presented abroad over 700 years ago.
-And till date, these shawls have retained their value in the international market.
+And to date, these shawls have retained their value in the international market.

 Here’s what goes into the making of the most exquisite shawls the world has ever seen...